qpsolvers/qpbenchmark/README.md

 ## See also

+- [How not to lie with statistics: the correct way to summarize benchmark results](https://www.cse.unsw.edu.au/~cs9242/18/papers/Fleming_Wallace_86.pdf): why geometric means should always be used to summarize normalized results.
 - [Optimality conditions and numerical tolerances in QP solvers](https://scaron.info/blog/optimality-conditions-and-numerical-tolerances-in-qp-solvers.html): note written while figuring out the ``high_accuracy`` settings of this benchmark.
 - [jrl-qp/benchmarks](https://github.com/jrl-umi3218/jrl-qp/tree/master/benchmarks): benchmark of QP solvers available in C++.
 - [proxqp\_benchmark](https://github.com/Simple-Robotics/proxqp_benchmark): benchmark examples for the ProxQP solver.